Oni-zerone/GridView/README.md

 ## License

-GridView is available under the MIT license.
+SOTGridView is available under the MIT license.
 See the LICENSE file for more info.